Lots of

 Modeling dough: flower, beads, animals

 This is a simple modeling dough that can be made in less than 15 minutes.
 If you don't have all the ingredients on hand, that's no problem!
 You can make it with just flour, salt and water.
-The vegetable oil is added to make it easier to work and the alum acts as a preservative.
+The vegetable oil is added to make the dough easier to work, and the alum acts as a preservative.
+Both of these ingredients are optional.

-This recipe makes about 1 cup of a dough that is very pliable.
-It is easy to work into shapes that can be air dried and painted.
-Or you can use the modeling dough time and time again as a play dough if you are careful to store it in a sealed plastic bag or container between uses.
+This recipe makes about 1 cup of a very pliable dough.
+It is easy to work into shapes that can be air-dried and painted.
+Or, you can use the modeling dough time and time again as a play dough, if you are careful to store it in a sealed plastic bag or container between uses.

 Caution: Recipe uses boiling water.
 Adult supervision is required!